jacques/docs.npmjs.com/content/getting-started/creating-node-modules.md

 <iframe src="https://www.youtube.com/embed/3I78ELjTzlQ" frameborder="0" allowfullscreen></iframe>

-Node.js modules are one kind of packages which can be published to npm.
+Node.js modules are a type of package that can be published to npm.

-When you create a new module,  start by creating a `package.json` file.
+To create a new module,  start by creating a `package.json` file.

-You can use `npm init` to create the `package.json`.
-It will prompt you for values for the `package.json` fields.
+Use `npm init` to create  `package.json`.
+It will prompt you for values for fields.
 The two required fields are 'name' and 'version'.
-You'll also want to have a value for 'main'.
+You'll also need to set a value for 'main'.
 You can use the default, `index.js`.
 These steps are described in detail in [Chapter 5](https://docs.npmjs.com/getting-started/using-a-package.json).

 If you want to add information for the author field, use the following format (email and website are both optional):